Wahe3bru/mm-github-pages-starter/_pages/about.md

 When I switched from Computer Engineering to a Psychology and Sociology major - I never shy away from things i have little experience/exposure, I was definitely a fish out of water.
 I learned so much more from the experience, complimentary to the academic education.

 I am creative, creative problem solving is **the only** successful approach in finding solutions to novel problems without mentors.
+<br> I am an only child.
+In a society where the first other only child's I met were at UCT - it's viewed with sympathy but I see it as a definite positive.
+I can view things with an objectivity
 more to follow...